pnp/sp-dev-fx-webparts/samples/react-search-refiners/README.md

 2.1.2.0 | Nov 9, 2018 | <ul><li>Bug fix for IE11.</li><li>Added date query variables.</li><li>Added support for both result source id and query template.</li><li>Added `getUniqueCount` helper function.</li></ul>
 2.2.0.0 | Nov 11, 2018 | <ul><li>Upgraded to SPFx 1.7.0</li><li>Added a TypeScript Azure Function to demonstrate NLP processing on search query</li><li>Removed extension data source.
 Now we use the default SPFx 'Page Environment' data source.</li></ul>

+## Important notice on upgrading the solution from pre v2.2.0.0
+**Due to code restucturing we have hit an edge case which impacts upgrades from previous versions.
+To solve the issue go to `https://<tenant>.sharepoint.com/sites/<appcatalog>/Lists/ComponentManifests` and remove the entries for SearchBox and Search Results, and then upload the .sppkg for the new release.**

+**Next you need to loop over all sites which have the web parts installed, and upgrade the App on those sites.
+Now the web parts should work on new and existing sites.
+You may use the PnP command `Update-PnPApp` to update the application.**

+**If you have deployed the solution as a tenant wide extension, this should not impact you.**

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**